LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader
 ### Downgrade/restore and jailbreak iOS devices to signed OTA firmwares
+- **Linux, macOS, and Windows** are supported

-- **Limited Windows support branch: 64-bit only.
-MSYS2 and iTunes 64-bit are required.
-To run the script, click `restore.bat`.**
+  - Windows support is limited.
+[MSYS2](https://www.msys2.org/#installation) and iTunes 64-bit are required.
+To run the script, click `restore.cmd`.**
+  - Windows users can also create a Linux live USB (see Requirements)
 - iOS 8.4.1 and 6.1.3 downgrades have the option to **jailbreak** the install
+  - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
 - **You do NOT need blobs to use this**, the script will get them for you
+- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only, listed under Supported devices)
 - **Please read the "Other notes" section for tips, frequent questions, and troubleshooting**

 ## Supported devices:

 - You can identify your device [here](https://ipsw.me/device-finder)
 - **iPhone 5C and iPad mini 3 devices are NOT supported** (OTA versions for them are not signed)
+- iPhone 5C can still be restored to versions that you have SHSH blobs for
 - **A7 devices are not supported on Windows.**
 - **Restoring to other versions with SHSH blobs is not supported on Windows.**